-- 1.8.5.
-Initial indications from the Aggregates Monitoring 2014 survey show that Dorset (Bournemouth, Dorset and Poole) consumed approximately 800,000 tonnes of sand and gravel3, of which approximately 80%-90% was produced in Dorset and 10%-20% was imported from Hampshire, with very small amounts from other mineral planning authorities, including Devon and Wiltshire. - 1.8.6.
+- 1.45.
+The Aggregates Monitoring 2014 survey indicated that Dorset (Bournemouth, Dorset and Poole) consumed approximately 730,000 tonnes of sand and gravel, of which approximately 80%-90% was produced in Dorset and 10%-20% was imported from Hampshire, with very small amounts from other mineral planning authorities, including Devon and Wiltshire. - 1.46.
 The supply from Hampshire is expected to be maintained, with two site allocations identified in the Hampshire Minerals and Waste Plan 2013 (Purple Haze at Verwood and Roeshot at Christchurch) being immediately adjacent to Dorset.
+An application for the Hampshire Roeshot site is currently under consideration.
 As these sites are developed, it is expected that they will provide a significant local supply of aggregate to Bournemouth, Dorset and Poole.